shakenfist/shakenfist/docs/development/standards.md

 ### Interactions
 The ```libvirt``` API measures memory in KiB.
 Therefore, interactions with the library need to be careful to convert from MiB to KiB.

+### Git Hooks

+Shakenfist uses `pre-commit` for git hooks.
+To set it up:
+- Install required packages with `pip install -r requirements.txt`
+- Install the hooks with `pre-commit install`

+This will ensure lint changed code at time of commit.